 Located in Essex and with an area of 28 hectares covered by the nuclear site licence, this power station operated from 1962 until 2002 when it ceased electricity generation.
-Bradwell is a decommissioning site preparing for Care & Maintenance
+Bradwell is a decommissioning site preparing for Care and Maintenance.

-- Complete factory acceptance testing of equipment for the dissolution of Fuel Element Debris (FED) - Turbine Hall deplanted and demolished - Completion of pond decontamination - Complete emptying of active waste vaults 3a and 3b - Complete deplanting of the 1st reactor pile cap charge machine and progress dismantling of reactor pilecaps.

-- EA discharge authorisation for FED dissolution - Radioactive Waste Management Directorate (RWMD) Interim Letter of Compliance (LoC) issued for Bradwell waste streams for Mini-Stores
+- Complete factory acceptance testing of equipment for the dissolution of Fuel Element Debris (FED) - Turbine Hall deplanted and demolished - Completion of pond decontamination - Complete emptying of active waste vaults 3a and 3b - Complete deplanting of the first reactor pile cap charge machine and progress dismantling of reactor pile caps - Radioactive Waste Management Directorate (RWMD) Interim Letter of Compliance (LoC) issued for Bradwell waste streams for Mini-Stores